 What Trainers Do You Follow and Why?

 I’m a big fan of the Dunbar family (Ian, Kelly, Jamie), Ian Stone, Zak George, and Adrienne Farricelli.

 I enjoy their science-first, reward-based training methods and the fact that they are passionate about advancing dog training responsibly and compassionately.

 How Was RaisingGoldens Started?

 RaisingGoldens.com was born from watching the two Goldens I used to sit for and now Bailey and the questions that arose through my experiences with each.

 It’s those questions I’m sure that most Golden Retriever owners at some point wonder about too, and I hope to share some insights from my research and observations about what I learn.

 My goal for this site is a simple one.
 To share my journey and everything I can learn about the Golden Retriever.
 My sincere hope is that my articles offer you some good info that is helpful, informative, and entertaining too.

 Just a heads up.
-You may see as the site grows, that ads will begin to appear.
+As the site grows, you may see that ads will begin to appear.
 I know that can be a pain at times, but it’s how I support this site and BAR while writing about all things Golden Retriever.
-I very much appreciate the understanding and support.
+I very much appreciate your understanding and support.